-With its wacky profusion of turrets, gargoyles, stone casements and overlapping tiles on steep roofs, this enchanting 18th-century house will bring an instant smile to your face and thoughts of Hansel and Gretel.
+With its wacky profusion of turrets, gargoyles, stone casements and overlapping tiles on steep roofs, this enchanting, 18th-century house will bring an instant smile to your face and memories of Hansel and Gretel.
 As for the views, you’ll be entranced, especially looking across the sheep-flecked fields and the sea to Old Harry Rocks.
-Built as a grand summer house, this Studland Bay delight is in the litter of PIG hotels’ (see The PIG near Bath and The PIG in the Wall) much-loved seaside branch and it positively brims with charm: the conservatory restaurant and walled kitchen garden, of course, but also the many original features; the quirkily different bedrooms, including ones fashioned from garden pavilions and, even, a shepherd’s hut; the happening outdoor bar with wood-fired oven; the private dining room in a cute thatched hut, complete with its own ice cream cart; and the beach bags, mats, buckets and spades in every room.
-A thrilling, wildly popular hotel: for fun in the sun, look no further.
-Doubles from £145.
+Built as a grand summer house, this Studland Bay delight is the much-loved seaside branch of the litter of PIG hotels and it positively brims with charm.
+In addition to the usual conservatory restaurant and walled kitchen garden, there are quirkily different bedrooms, including a charming shepherd’s hut with log fire and separate bathroom (pictured).
+There’s a happening outdoor bar with wood-fired oven, a private dining room in a cute thatched hut (complete with its own ice cream cart), and essential beach bags, mats, buckets and spades in every room.
+A thrilling, wildly popular hotel.
+For fun in the sun, look no further.

 Want to find out more?
 Visit the hotel's website.